-The tournament, a nine round Swiss contest, is the third of four Grand Prix in 2017 and follows the FIDE Grand Prix Sharjah (2017) in February and the FIDE Grand Prix Moscow (2017) in May.
+The tournament, a nine round Swiss contest, was the third of four Grand Prix in 2017 and followed the FIDE Grand Prix Sharjah (2017) in February and the FIDE Grand Prix Moscow (2017) in May.

 Players: Grischuk, Riazantsev, Aronian, Nepomniachtchi, Giri, Gelfand, Jakovenko, Inarkiev, Hou Yifan, Li Chao, Michael Adams, Eljanov, Harikrishna, Svidler, Rapport, A.R.
 Saleh, Mamedyarov, and Radjabov.

 | page 1 of 4; games 1-25 of 81

 |2.
 Adams vs A R Saleh Salem

 |3.
 A Riazantsev vs Harikrishna

 ||0-1||83||2017||FIDE Grand Prix Geneva||E34 Nimzo-Indian, Classical, Noa Variation|

 |4.
 Eljanov vs Yifan Hou

 ||1-0||49||2017||FIDE Grand Prix Geneva||C50 Giuoco Piano|